Precision Joint Constraints on Cosmology and Gravity Using Strongly Lensed Gravitational Wave Populations: Introduction

-In this paper, we present, for the first time, a unified Bayesian framework to jointly constrain the Hubble constant and the PPN parameter $\gamma$ using the population characteristics of strongly lensed gravitational wave events.
-By combining the time-delay distribution with the number of lensed events, we quantify the joint sensitivity to both the background cosmology and potential deviations from general relativity.
+In this paper, for the first time, we propose a unified Bayesian framework that jointly constrains the Hubble constant and the post-Newtonian parameter using only the population properties -- time-delay distributions and event counts -- of lensed GW events.
+This approach is independent of electromagnetic counterparts, waveform modeling, and resolved stellar kinematics of the lens galaxy.
 Assuming a flat $\Lambda$CDM cosmology, we parametrize the Hubble constant as $H_0 = 100h~\text{km}\text{s}^{-1}\text{Mpc}^{-1}$.
-Our results show that, under various assumptions for the prior of $\Omega_m$, the uncertainties in $h$ and $\gamma$ fall within the ranges of $0.4\%\sim0.7\%$ and $0.5\%\sim3.3\%$, respectively, at the $68\%$ credible level -- representing a significant improvement over existing joint constraints.
+Our results show that, under two different assumptions for the prior of $\Omega_m$, the uncertainties in $h$ and $\gamma$ fall within the ranges of $0.60\% \sim 0.99\%$ and $0.53\%\sim 3.3\%$, respectively, at the $68\%$ credible level -- representing a significant improvement over existing joint constraints.